Why We Chose Homeschooling (A Slower, More Intentional Childhood)

 • Read stacks of books together

-• Go for nature walks
+• Go for long nature walks

 • Bake bread from scratch

-• Write stories or poems
+• Write stories and poems

 • Create art